zbhavyai/fedora-setup/postgres/README.md

    $ psql -h localhost -U postgres
    ```

-8. If you have multiple database schemas, connect to them using
+8. If you have multiple databases, connect to them using

    ```
-   $ psql -h localhost -U postgres -d <schema_name>
+   $ psql -h localhost -U postgres -d <dbname>
    ```

 9. Now you can check your connection information